 If you sign up for one of our email lists, we'll only send you the kinds of information you've requested.
 We will not share your name or email address with any outside parties.

 Opt Out or Change Your Contact Information

-Our site provides users the opportunity to opt out of receiving communications from us and to be removed from our database.
-This option may also be used to change or modify information previously provided to us.
-If you want to opt out of receiving communications from us or to change your information, please email the Peace Corps webmaster at email@example.com, or contact us using the information below.
+Our website provides users the opportunity to opt out of receiving communications from us and to be removed from our database systems.
+This option may also be used to change or modify information that you previously provided to us.
+If you want to opt out of receiving communications from us or to change your information, please contact us via email or by using the information below.
 For more information on opt out instructions, click here.